“WE WROTE THE COOKBOOK FOR TWO REASONS…”: LANA GRAZIANO SHARES STORIES & RECIPES

 Graziano: Both extra virgin and regular olive oil, crushed red pepper and garlic; grated cheese is a must.
 And chicken bouillon – I prefer the granulated kind.
 If you have those things and the book, you can make something for anybody who stops by on their way home after a day at the beach.

 Celebrate the book launch with the Graziano clan and Big Ang at Brando’s in Asbury Park: Meatballs, Wine and Mob Wives, Thursday (Feb.
-13) beginning at 6 pm. $60 ticket includes cicchetti menu served in a private room, autographed book and a bottle of Big Ang’s wine.
-Call for reservations – it is almost sold out; (732) 774-2222.
+13) beginning at 6 pm. $60 ticket includes cicchetti menu served in a private room, autographed book.
 Buy “How to Use a Meat Cleaver” on Amazon.